 - Remind your customers of the value your brand can offer

-- Target the right audience to avoid increase in churn rate
+- Target the right audience to avoid an increase in churn rate

 - Offer incentives that encourage your customers to stay with the brand